CFMTech/slides-osxp21/slides.md

     assert is_prime(n)
 ```

-- Basic <!-- .element: class="fragment" data-fragment-index="1" -->
+- Basic <!-- .element: class="fragment" data-fragment-index="2" -->
-- *timeit* to assess time is a working (but poor) method<!-- .element: class="fragment" data-fragment-index="2" -->
+- *timeit* to assess time is a working (but poor) method <!-- .element: class="fragment" data-fragment-index="3" -->
-- memory usage is not an out of the box feature <!-- .element: class="fragment" data-fragment-index="5" -->
+- memory usage is not an out of the box feature <!-- .element: class="fragment" data-fragment-index="4" -->

 ---
  ## Pytest-monitor